 - The proctor and candidate each will be sent a confirmation message including the appropriate instructions via email approximately 10–14 days prior to the scheduled exam date.

 - Proctor passwords are provided via phone upon verification at the time the exam is to begin.

 - Confirmation messages will be sent to the candidate and proctor’s email address as listed in their exam application.

 - It is the responsibility of each candidate and proctor to ensure the email address listed on the exam application form is current and correct.

 What if there are problems on the day of the exam?

-- If you have problems the day of the exam you should first contact email@example.com.
+- If there are problems the day of the exam, the candidate or proctor should first contact firstname.lastname@example.org.

 - Calls will be answered Monday through Friday, 8:00 a.m.–4:30 pm Central time.